typelevel/cats/CONTRIBUTING.md

  * May run out of memory: We suggest you use
    [Paul Philips's sbt script](https://github.com/paulp/sbt-extras) that will use the settings from Cats.

+### Editor Setup Tips

+**IntelliJ**

+- Be warned, IntelliJ is currently not 100% accurate at reporting compilation errors, there *will* be cases that it reports errors incorrectly.
+If you simply don't want to see the errors, a quick an easy work around is to disable *Type-Aware Highlighting* by clicking the `[T]` icon in the bottom toolbar.

+- There is an open [issue](https://github.com/typelevel/cats/issues/2152) with the IntelliJ scala plugin, which prevents it from configuring similacrum correctly when importing the cats project.
+The work around for this issue is to set `val CompileTime = Provided` in `build.sbt`.
+Note: Be careful not to commit this change.

+- IntelliJ does have [support](https://blog.jetbrains.com/scala/2015/07/31/inline-refactoring-for-type-aliases-and-kind-projector-support/) for kind-projector.
+However, it is not always seamless.
+If you are unable to get IntelliJ to recognise the special symbols that kind-project provides, such as `?` `Lambda[X => G[F[A]]]` or `λ[X => G[F[A]]]` try upgrading to the early access preview (EAP) version of the scala plugin.
+This can be done under `Settings > Languages & Frameworks > Scala > Updates`

 ### Write code

 [See guidelines](/cats/guidelines.html).